Australian Shepherd Dog Breed Summary

 Spritely, Independent, Active and Energised

-These doggies surprisingly come from Spain as opposed to Australia.
+These dogs surprisingly come from the western U.S. as opposed to Australia.
 They eventually made their way over to America where they were developed into the breed that we see today!
 Nowadays, they are still a popular choice of working dog and pet in the States.

-They have a very high intelligence and have fantastic temperaments, which is one of the reasons that they make such good companion doggies and pets.
-However, they aren't the best breed for first time owners as they are very high energy and so need to be handled and trained by someone who has knowledge and experience of the breed.
+They have very high intelligence and have fantastic temperaments, which is one of the reasons that they make such good companion dogs and pets.
+However, they're not the best breed for first-time owners as they are very high energy and need to be handled and trained by someone who has knowledge and experience of the breed.